wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 is just a pair of indices indicating the begin and end index of the set in which replacement happens, and then passes this object to the replacement policy's `rankCands()` method.
 The `rankCands()` method returns the index of the selected block, which is then returned together with the address tag.
-Note that `preinsert()` has no idea whether a block is invalid or dirty when it makes decision on eviction, so it just asssumes that all blocks in the set are candicates for eviction, and always returns the index of the selected candidate.
+Note that `preinsert()` has no idea whether a block is invalid or dirty when it makes decision on eviction.
 The coherence controller, on the other hand, knows the exact state of the selected block, and will enforce correct behavior.
+As a result, the replacement policy will query the state of the block when it evaluates the block for eviction to avoid evicting invalid blocks.

 The logic of `postinsert()` is simple.
 The replacement policy is notified that the selected block has been invalidated, and that a new block is inserted.
 The metadata for the block will be updated to reflect the replacement.
 The new address is also written into the array.

+### Replacement Policy

+The replacement policy is implemented as a ranking function.
+In this section we only discuss LRU.
+The policy can be specified using the `repl.type` key in the configuration file. zSim implements LRU using timestamps.
+A single global timestamp is incremented for every access to the tag array.
+Each block also has a local timestamp which stores the value of the global timestamp when it is accessed.
+A larger local timestamp means the block is closer to the MRU position.
+The LRU policy simply selects the valid block with the smallest local timestamp as the eviction candidate.